 Regarding dependency, Mar’i (1978: 18) describes the effects and repercussions of the 1948 war:

 "The best description of the Palestinian Arabs who remained in the new Israel is that they were emotionally damaged and remained in rural and socially marginal areas, politically scattered, ravaged by economic poverty, and nationally absent, suddenly a minority controlled by a wily, smart, and strong majority that they had fought and resisted in order to defend their soil and homeland.
-This was undoubtedly a painful experience for families that had left some of their members across the border; thus, this minority was bereft of political leadership and its educated elite".
+This was undoubtedly a painful experience for families that had left some of their members across the border; thus, this minority was bereft of political leadership and its educated elite.”

 Against this fragile, battered Arab minority, the government of Israel adopted a strategy of control and accommodation (Al-Haj, 2006).
 Its control of economic and political resources made the Arab minority totally dependent on the government and on Jewish society.
 Accommodation found expression in attempts to establish cooperation and build relations between the state and a small number of members of Arab elites by dispensing social and political privileges and paying bribes in order to foment conflict, dispossess the minority of whatever resources it still had, and keep this population under constant and long-term surveillance.
 These elites were called “collaborationists” (Lustick, 1980: 77).
 Some of their members were appointed to positions of leadership in Arab society (village mayors, sheikhs, religious leadership, town mayors, local authorities, etc.) or to public posts in the separate government systems that interacted with the Palestinian Arab minority (school inspectors, principals, teachers, and so on).
 In the Military Administration era, no Arab teacher or bureaucrat was hired without the mediation of “collaborators” with the state.
 Even today, this covert policy influences the way members of Palestinian Arab society view the government institutions and their relations with the Arab minority.